Harshyadv/Harshyadv/README.md

 - 👋 Hi, I’m @Harshyadv
 - 👀 I’m interested in ...technical stuff about game designing
-- 🌱 I’m currently learning...Computer Science
+- 🌱 I’m completed my...Computer Science Masters
 - 💞️ I’m looking to collaborate on ...nothing
 - 📫 How to reach me ...